 BATAILLE DE HUGO DE TABARIA

-1 bataille under Hugo de Tabaria (Tiberias), Baron, (Hugo de Saint Omer); luckly I found this image that represents him (Prince of Galilea and Baron of Tiberiad) in the moment when he was killed in 1105 during a raid (so just after the Third Battle of Ramla)
+1 bataille under Hugo de Tabaria (Tiberias), that originnaly was Baron, i.e. Baron Hugo de Saint Omer; luckly, I found this image that represents him (Prince of Galilea and Baron of Tiberiad) in the moment when he was killed in 1105 during a raid (so just after the Third Battle of Ramla).

-From this miniature I did the following standard bearer of the Pricipauté of Galilea (and Tiberiad)
+From this miniature I did the following standard bearer of the Pricipauté of Galilea (and Barony of Tiberiad)

 |